D-Ogi/AI-LLM-StableDiffusion-Stuff/Audiocraft-Windows-OneClick-Installer/README.md

 This installer is intended for users who want to quickly set up Audiocraft on a Windows system.
 It has been adopted from [bark-gui](https://github.com/C0untFloyd/bark-gui) and modified to work with Audiocraft.

+### 🚀 Installation Instructions 🚀

+1. **Download** the `windows_run_install.bat` file from this repository.
+2. **Double-click** the downloaded `windows_run_install.bat` file.

+    🎉 This is all it takes!
+The script will automatically handle the rest of the installation process for you.

+### 🚀 Starting Audiocraft GUI 🚀

+After the installation process is complete, you can **also use the same `windows_run_install.bat` file to start Audiocraft's graphical user interface (GUI)**.
+Just double-click the `windows_run_install.bat` file again, and the GUI should launch.
+This makes it easy to both install and run Audiocraft using a single file.
+It can also update the Audiocraft's repositories.

+### How It Works

+The `windows_run_install.bat` script uses Miniconda to create an isolated Python environment on your system.
+It downloads `installer.py`, which then installs Audiocraft and its dependencies within this environment.
+This ensures that your system remains clean and avoids conflicts with other Python packages.

 ### Components

 - `windows_run_install.bat`: This is a Batch file script for Windows systems that sets up the environment and handles the installation of Audiocraft.
-It downloads and installs Miniconda, Git, and other dependencies required for Audiocraft.
+It downloads and installs Miniconda, Git, and other dependencies required for Audiocraft and starts the GUI.

 - `installer.py`: This Python script is automatically downloaded by `windows_run_install.bat`.
 It checks for Conda installation, creates an environment, installs Git, clones the Audiocraft repository, and sets up dependencies.

-### How It Works

-The `windows_run_install.bat` script uses Miniconda to create an isolated Python environment on your system.
-It downloads `installer.py`, which then installs Audiocraft and its dependencies within this environment.
-This ensures that your system remains clean and avoids conflicts with other Python packages.

-### Installation Instructions

-1. Download the `windows_run_install.bat` file from this repository.
-2. Double-click the downloaded `windows_run_install.bat` file.

-This is all it takes!
-The script will automatically handle the rest of the installation process for you.

 ## Compatibility